 Rationale for Finding: Construction activities would increase the potential for on-site erosion, potentially leading to increased turbidity and sedimentation in Kelly Creek on the project site and in downstream reaches (including the Petaluma River).
 Because the project would disturb more than one acre of land, the Applicants are required to prepare a SWPPP, per NPDES general construction permit requirements through the SWRCB.
-The SWPPP would address potential erosion and sedimentation issues through a project-specific erosion control plan, as well as other BMPs to reduce the potential for spills and other contamination from on-site construction activities.
-Proper implementation of the project-specific SWPPP would reduce the potential construction-related surface-water quality impacts to a less-than-significant level.
+The SWPPP would address potential erosion and sedimentation issues through a project-specific erosion control plan, as well as other BMPs to reduce the potential for spills and other contamination from on-site construction-related surface-water quality impacts to a less-than-significant level.
 However, because a project-specific SWPPP has not been prepared at this time, the potential remains for project construction runoff to adversely affect surface-water quality and the impact is considered potentially significant.